-In FY2016, none of the households that have transitioned to the simplified utility allowance schedule and experienced a \$25 or more decrease in their utility allowance requested a hardship waiver.
-Not meeting the benchmark for requested waivers should not be considered a failure of the policy, but provides insight into a household's ability to absorb the additional costs incurred with the decrease in their utility allowance.
+All of the households in the program at the time the new policy was implemented have transitioned to the simplified utility allowance schedule.
+None of the households that experienced a \$25 or more decrease in their utility allowance requested a hardship waiver.
+It should be noted that not meeting the benchmark for requested waivers should not be considered a failure of the policy, but provides insight into a household's ability to absorb the additional costs incurred with the decrease in their utility allowance.
+In addition, the policy appears to be revenue neutral as the annual increases in utility allowances paid have not exceeded annual inflation.
+From FY2016 to FY2017 the percentage increase was about 1% (.097%), a little less than the FY2017 Renewal Funding Inflation Factor for the DC Metropolitan Area of 1.069%.